Search

 Arriving at CUZ

-I’ve been to more than 50 countries on all seven continents and I was still hit aggressively with nausea, dizziness, and a headache almost immediately upon arrival which made getting through baggage claim and into a taxi somewhat tricky.
+I’ve been to more than 50 countries, and I was still hit with nausea and a headache almost immediately upon arrival.
+It made getting through baggage claim and into a taxi somewhat tricky.

 Getting to and from the airport by public transportation

-The Alejandro Velasco Astete Cusco International Airport is only about 4 miles southeast of the city center and as such you might be tempted to take public transit to avoid a taxi fee.
-Keep in mind that there are no busses that stop directly at the airport and if you do want to catch a bus, locally known as combis, into town, you’ll have to walk to the Pesca gas station near the airport.
+CUZ is only about 4 miles southeast of the city center, which might tempt you to take public transit.
+Keep in mind that there are no busses that stop directly at the airport.
+If you want to catch a bus (locally known as combis), you’ll need to walk to the Pesca gas station nearby.

 It’s also worth noting that the busses in this area (and in Cusco proper) do not run regularly and you might end up having to wait for quite a while for your bus to come.
 Unless you’re really trying to be frugal and make your money go as far as possible, I would recommend skipping public transportation this time around.